napari/napari/README.md

 ## simple example

-(The examples below require the `scikit-image` package to run.
-We just use data samples from this package for demonstration purposes.
-If you change the examples to use your own dataset, you may not need to install this package.)
+This example uses a data sample from the `scikit-image` library, but you can pass your own dataset as an array to `imshow`.
 From inside an IPython shell, you can open up an interactive viewer by calling

 ```python